Invoices

 Tax failed - The taxation service was unavailable or unable to calculate tax due to missing or incorrect information.

 Draft - The invoice is in draft state and will remain there until it's released to ready state.
-Only accounts with Produce draft invoices enabled will generate draft invoices.
+Only accounts with Generate draft invoices enabled will generate draft invoices.
+When an invoice is in draft state, it can be edited before you approve it for payment.

 Ready - The invoice is ready and will immediately move to due or not due state.
 This state is only for workflows to be able to detect readiness.